How to use a USB stick for both Slackware15-Live and storing data

 The beauty of simplicity: the KISS principle in Slackware

-When I was a kid, I was very curious to know how things work.
-Electric current and computers were my favourite topics.
-One of the big questions I had is “What happen when the computer has been switched on”.
+When I was a kid, I was very curious to know how things worked.
+Electricity and computers were my favorite topics.
+One of the big questions I had was “What does happen when the computer has been switched on”.
 Installing dual-boot systems and playing around with Linux helped me a lot to increase my understanding of it.
 If you are a person like me, you probably want a little bit more than just a guide to follow step-by-step.
 You want to know the basic concepts behind each step and how I figured out this process.

 I believe the KISS principle (Keep It Simple, Stupid) is one of the best discovered.
 It basically means that if you can do one thing in two ways, keep the simplest.
 Don’t be a stupid.
 In other words, you should introduce complexity only when required.
-In Slackware the implementation of this concept allow you to feel the system at your fingertips and allowed me to figure out how to use its live flavour exactly as I wanted to do.
+In Slackware the implementation of this concept allows you to feel the system at your fingertips and it helped me to figure out how to use its live flavor exactly as I wanted to do.

 If you are not new to the booting process, you probably already know the following things will happen when you switch on your computer:

-1. The processor start executing the firmware of the computer (the BIOS for old systems, and UEFI with a modern laptop)
+The processor starts executing the firmware of the computer (the BIOS for old systems, and UEFI with a modern laptop)

-2. In case of UEFI there is a bootmanager that looks inside the EFI System Partition (ESP) and decide which entry to run.
+In the case of UEFI there is a bootmanager that looks inside the EFI System Partition (ESP) and decides which entry to run.

-3. The entry is usually a bootloader, Grub-2 in our case; the bootloader find the kernel and the initrd, load them in RAM and execute the kernel.
+The entry is usually a bootloader, Grub-2 in our case; the bootloader finds the kernel and the initrd, loads them in RAM and executes the kernel.

-4. The kernel perform some initialization and use the initrd as a temporary root filesystem.
+The kernel performs some initialization and uses the initrd as a temporary root filesystem.

-5. The kernel look for the /init or /sbin/init file in the initrd and run it.
-This should perform the remaining task for the boot process (mainly it set up the root filesystem and switch to it)
+The kernel looks for the /init or /sbin/init file in the initrd and runs it.
+This should perform the remaining task for the boot process (mainly it sets up the root filesystem and switches to it)

-The init file can be any executables, but the simplest case is when it is a shell script so, with no surprise,we find this is exactly what the Slackware folks decided to use in their initrd.
-If you want a deep understanding of how it works (so you can customize it if you need to do so), just extract the files in initrd.img and open the init file with your favourite text editor.
+The init file can be any executables, but the simplest case is when it is a shell script so, with no surprise, we find this is exactly what the Slackware folks decided to use in their initrd.
+If you want a deep understanding of how it works (so you can customize it if you need to do so), just extract the files in initrd.img and open the init file with your favorite text editor.

 $ mount -oro /mydisk/USBBOOT/slackware64-live-15.0.iso /mnt